• Skip to primary navigation

 Buttermilk, mayonnaise and dill pickle juice in mixing bowl.

 Add the catfish fillets and turn to coat evenly.
 Cover and refrigerate for at least 2 hours and up to 8 hours.
+Some will also do this when making deer meat recipes, as it can help reduce the gamey flavor.

 Uncooked catfish soaking in buttermilk and pickle juice mixture.